 Nimbus is one of my favorite online tools.
 It’s a browser extension that I use on my Chrome.
 It helps me take the screenshots while browsing.
 In fact, it does have the screen recording feature as well.
 I started using Nimbus almost a year back and I’m kind of loving this tool.

 Grammarly is a popular grammar checker that website owners and bloggers use.
-I have had a good experience with both free and paid plans of Grammarly.
-I have tested a couple of more similar online tools but Grammarly does sound best of all.
-It works fine with me.
+I’ve used both free and paid versions of Grammarly.
+I have tested a couple of more similar online tools, but Grammarly does sound best of all.

 I don’t use this tool often; but once I need to, then this becomes the go-to tool.
 It’s a duplicate content checker.
 You can test out the content you receive from the guest posters or other contributors.
 What it does is that it checks the content on the web and if the content is copied from somewhere else, it just displays the references after the search.
 It’s quite handy if you receive a lot of guest posts for publishing on your blog.

-It’s a notes app that you can install to create sticky notes as the reminders.
-It brings a lot of value when your desktop has a note of to-do list.
-The reminder just helps us in programming our mind to get it done.
+It’s a notes app that you can install to create sticky notes as reminders.
+It brings a lot of value when your desktop has a note of the to-do list.
+The reminder just helps us in programming the mind to get it done.
 I don’t use this app now but I have definitely used it in the past and it was quite good.